On this page:

 Inspection

 In early 2026, after fixing the GM2885 RF generator, I decided to take up the GM2317.
 I opened the cabinet and dusted the inside.
-At further inspection, to my surprise the GM2317 contained four incandescent lamps instead of two.
+At further inspection, the GM2317 contained four incandescent lamps where I expected two.
 The schematic in the 1953 manual shows two incandescent lamps used as the cathode resistor of the first stage.
-They are part of the negative feedback loop and their power dependent resistance stabilises the amplification and limits distortion.
+They are part of the negative feedback loop and their power dependent resistance must stabilise amplification to limit distortion.
 I traced the circuits and drew a schematic.
 It turned out that the four incandescent lamps are on a different place in the circuit.
 They are in series with the positive feedback circuit, regulating loop amplification.
-The same circuit is found in the later GM2317/01 through /04 versions, but those have other types of valves and a number of small additional refinements.
+The same circuit is found in the later GM2317/01 through /04 versions, but those models have other types of valves and a number of small additional refinements.
 So what version did I have?

-I checked manufacturing date codes on the capacitors and other components and found dates in 1954.
+I checked production codes on the capacitors and other components and found dates in 1954.

 Manufacturing date code on volume pot.